 Today, LinkedIn is the default validation for the professional you!

 While women are more likely than men to start businesses, only 34% of the US internet users who use Linkedin are women.

-In other words, women, particularly entrepreneurs, still need to play catch up on LinkedIn.
+In other words, women, particularly entrepreneurs, freelancers and even job-seekers, need to play catch up on LinkedIn.

 Is Linkedin for Entrepreneurs?
 7 compelling reasons!

-Even if you’re not looking for a job and being on the recruiter radar is not necessary, having an updated and active LinkedIn profile is important.
-Here’s why.
+Even if you’re not looking for a job and being on the recruiter radar is not necessary, create and update an active LinkedIn profile.
+Here’s why it’s important .